About the Scottish Teachers’ Pension Board

 Vacancy, member representative

-Terry Gray, Member Representative
+Terry Gray, member Representative

 Terry has been with the EIS since September 2008 and has supported members and our union representatives with all manner of issues.
 Having moved into a new role last year, his focus is now on broader terms and conditions for teachers in Scotland, with pensions a key focus